The Mental Health and Wellbeing of Young People & Kids in Cyberspace

 If you’re looking for presentation notes and materials from the previous seminars, you can find them here.

 Kids in Cyberspace

-Responding to the challenges posed by a rapidly changing online environment, in 2018 Generation Next is hosting a unique parallel event dedicated to promoting a healthy digital diet, harnessing the benefits of technology for education and supporting professionals help young people stay safe, positive and responsible online.
+Responding to the challenges posed by a rapidly changing online environment, this year in 2018 Generation Next is hosting a unique parallel event dedicated to promoting a healthy digital diet, harnessing the benefits of technology for education and supporting professionals help young people stay safe, positive and responsible online.

 2018 Topics and Speakers